RESTful API Design: tips for search

 dogs/?q=red), a more complex search across multiple resources requires a different design.

-This will sound familiar if you've read the aforementioned API design tip about using verbs not nouns when results don't return a resource from the database - rather the result is some action or calculation. what about responses that don’t involve resources?
+This will sound familiar if you've read the aforementioned API design tip about using verbs not nouns when results don't return a resource from the database - rather the result is some action or calculation.

 If you want to do a global search across resources, I suggest you follow the Google model